How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 Understand anxiety – and reduce it specifically

-Mental preparation may include:
+Mental preparation can include:

 • Breathing techniques or meditation for stress reduction